mengye22/sqlalchemy-challenge/README.md

 ## Step 2 - Climate App

-* Use Flask to create your routes.
+* Use Flask to create routes.

 ### Routes